 How we run WhatDoTheyKnow #

-WhatDoTheyKnow is administered by a small group of dedicated volunteers who have extensive knowledge and experience of Freedom of Information, and who support it.
-Decisions about the administration of the site are taken by these volunteers, with support from mySociety’s Chief Executive and Trustees.
+WhatDoTheyKnow is administered by a small team of mySociety staff and dedicated volunteers who have extensive knowledge and experience of Freedom of Information, and who support it.
+Decisions about the administration of the site are taken by this administration team, with support from mySociety’s Chief Executive and Trustees.

 Reactive moderation principle #